Blackstrap molasses may be healthy for you inside and out. And, there may be blackstrap molasses hair benefits that combat hair loss.

 If you want to make your own conditioning hair mask with black molasses, there are several ways.
 Typically, you’ll need just a few ingredients.
 Apple cider vinegar is great for skin and hair.
 So you might want to consider using it for a blackstrap molasses hair mask.
 For a natural thickening agent, you can also use whole-milk plain yogurt and your favorite essential oil to nourish hair.
 And of course, last but not least, blackstrap molasses.

 For this hair mask, you’ll want to blend all four ingredients.
 You just need a quarter-cup of the yogurt.
-And just 1 tsp apple cider vinegar, a couple drops of essential oil and 2 tbsp of blackstrap molasses.
+And just 1 tsp apple cider vinegar, a couple drops of essential oil and 2 tbsp of blackstrap molasses like this one.
 Whisk the ingredients together as you would egg yolks.
 Then, simply rub and massage into your scalp and hair.
 Leave on for 10 minutes or so before washing out and using your regular shampoo.